Empowering Teachers to Teach, Not Administer

 Early concepts

-At this stage, we did two rounds of testing to make sure the mid-fidelity designs were on point before moving into high-fidelity prototypes.
-We explored multiple variations of each page to see which interaction styles and user interfaces felt most natural and user-friendly.
+At this stage, we conducted two rounds of testing to validate that the mid-fidelity designs met user expectations before moving to high-fidelity prototypes.
+We explored different variations for each page, experimenting with various interaction styles and user interfaces to determine which options were the most intuitive and user-friendly for teachers.

-After finalising the design variations, we conducted another round of usability testing and interviews to evaluate user experiences across five tasks flows: 1) attendance taking; 2) contacting latecomers and absentees; 3) editing student records; 4) editing attendance records; and 5) exporting attendance records.
+Once the design variations were finalized, we conducted a final round of usability testing and interviews to evaluate the user experience across five key task flows: 1) taking attendance, 2) reaching out to latecomers and absentees, 3) editing student records, 4) updating attendance records, and 5) exporting attendance data.

 example screens